 Heating Services in the Fort Worth Area

 Regular gas furnace maintenance is highly recommended due to the sensors and controls of the modern day furnace design.
 To maintain proper function and reliability, there are many components that need to be cleaned and serviced on a semi-regular basis.
-We recommend every gas furnace be service once a year to insure your heater will function as designed and not leave you in the cold.
-Safety is also a major concern when dealing with gas appliances, proper piping of ventilation and duct integrity are vital to keep a safe operating furnace.
-We also offer low cost service contracts that offer included savings and benefits for our preferred customers that would like to have worry free comfort all year round.
+We recommend every gas furnace be serviced once a year to ensure your heater will function as designed and not leave you in the cold.
+Safety is also a major concern when dealing with gas appliances.
+Proper piping of ventilation and duct integrity are vital to keep a safe operating furnace.
+We also offer low cost service contracts that provide savings and benefits for our preferred customers that would like to have worry free comfort all year round.

 Heat Pump Service

 Heat pump service is recommended yearly due to the nature of the heat pump design.
 A heat pump system is designed with a emergency or auxiliary heat source which may be operating if you heat pump is not working up to par.
 This means your heat pump may be running much longer than necessary.
 This could cause the secondary heat source to kick in, making for a very inefficient system increasing your power usage many times over.
 Many people tend to have higher electric bills in the winter than they do during the summer months.
 With proper maintenance, your heat pump should be more than adequate to maintain your desired temperature on its own without the help of the auxiliary heat being used.
 Your system will control this automatically and most of the time you will be completely unaware this is happening until you get your first high heating bills.
 We offer low cost service contracts that offer included savings and benefits for our preferred customers that would like to have worry comfort year round.

 The Most Common Causes for Furnace Failures: